rumbu13/mustang.compiler/README.md

-# mustang.compiler
+# Mustang compiler

-Reference compiler for the mustang programming language
+Reference compiler for the *mustang* programming language